nens/threedi-docs/README.rst

     pip install sphinx
     sphinx-build threedi-docs\source build

-You will recieve some warnings, check them.
+You will receive some warnings; check them.
 You are not able to evaluate LateX formulas this way.